sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part1.md

 software language than other hardware description languages.
 The type system feels very inflexible and types often have to be explicitly converted.
 This approach makes some features hard to add because the core language is oblivious of clocks and resets.
 Simulation performance can also be an issue, specialized built-in types would give the simulator more room to optimize.
-The source of these issues and their solutions are not in the scope of this paper, but the VHDL working group is aware of them.
+The source of these issues and their solutions are not in the scope of this series of articles, but the VHDL working group is aware of them.

-We believe that separating the language and the IEEE library is, on the whole, beneficial for VHDL.
-If a proposal is made to change the core language, we first evaluate if it is possible to implement it as a library.
+The working group believes that separating the language and the IEEE library is, on the whole, beneficial for VHDL.
+If a proposal is made to change the core language, it's evaluated first if it is possible to implement it as a library.
 For example: an important subject for hardware design languages is verification.
 The working group has made the explicit choice not to include verification features into VHDL 2019.
 Instead, the group decided verification should be implemented as a library.